dkulchenko/bunch/README.md

 ## Limitations

-For now, only Git has full support, with partial support for Mercurial.
-Support for Bazaar, SVN, and full Mercurial support are in progress.
+For basic operations like installing/uninstalling/updating/pruning packages, all VCSes supported by `go get` are supported by bunch (git, hg, svn, and bzr).

+For more advanced operations, packages using Git are fully supported.
+Mercurial has mostly full support (does not support version ranges in the Bunchfile).
+Bazaar has some support (does not support version ranges, "bunch outdated", or "bunch install" caching up-to-date packages).
+Subversion has rudimentary support (only install/update/uninstall/prune).

 ## Contribute